itsrehman-beep/travel-app-mcp/replit.md

 ## Recent Changes (November 9, 2025)

+1. **Standardized ID Format Implementation**:
+   - All primary keys now use prefix + zero-padded 4-digit format (e.g., FL0001, USR0001, BK0001)
+   - Added `generate_next_id()` function to sheets_client.py for auto-generating sequential IDs
+   - Updated populate_sheets.py to use new ID format for all sample data
+   - Modified create_booking endpoint to generate IDs using new format
+   - Updated frontend to use USR0001 as the current user

-1. Populated all Google Sheets tables with headers and sample data
+2. Populated all Google Sheets tables with headers and sample data using new ID format

-2. Created Python FastMCP backend with 9 tool endpoints:
+3. Created Python FastMCP backend with 9 tool endpoints:
    - search_flights, search_hotels, search_cars
    - create_booking
    - get_cities, get_airports
    - get_user_bookings, get_booking_details

-3. Built React frontend with tabbed interface for flights, hotels, and cars
+4. Built React frontend with tabbed interface for flights, hotels, and cars

-4. Implemented complete booking flow with passenger form and payment confirmation
+5. Implemented complete booking flow with passenger form and payment confirmation

-5. Configured workflows for backend (port 8000) and frontend (port 5000)
+6. Configured workflows for backend (port 8000) and frontend (port 5000)

-6. Fixed CORS issues by adding CORSMiddleware to the FastMCP backend
+7. Fixed CORS issues by adding CORSMiddleware to the FastMCP backend

-7. Implemented SSE (Server-Sent Events) parser in frontend to handle FastMCP HTTP transport protocol
+8. Implemented SSE (Server-Sent Events) parser in frontend to handle FastMCP HTTP transport protocol

 ## How to Use